1994–95 Swiss Cup

-The 1993–94 Swiss Cup was the 70th season of Switzerland's annual football cup competition.
-It began on 13 August with the first games of Round 1 and ended on 5 June 1995 with the Final held at Wankdorf, Bern.
-The winners earned a place in the qualifying round of the Cup Winners' Cup.
+The 1993–94 Swiss Cup was the 70th season of Switzerland's football cup competition organised annually by the Swiss Football Association.
+The competition began on 13 August with the first games of Round 1 and ended on 5 June 1995 with the Final held at Wankdorf in Bern.
+The cup winners earned a place in the qualifying round of the UEFA Cup Winners' Cup.